RickCarlino/KoalaCards/design-docs/v4-reviews.md

 ## The Review Session

-After logging in and creating a deck of cards, the user clicks on the tile representing a specific deck.
-This begins a "review session," which includes reviewing 7 cards at a time.
+After logging in, creating a deck of cards and visiting the review page, the user clicks on the tile representing a specific deck.
+This begins a "review session," which reviews 12 cards at a time.

 The general flow for each individual review is as follows: